Blunk-electronic/ET/README.md

 ### Example of a project configuration file
 - The project configuration file defines module instances and how modules (boards) are connected with each other.
-- It also customizes the ERC (electrical rule check).
+- It also customizes the ERC (electrical rule check) in terms of prefixes (R,C,L,IC, ...), units of measurement, ...
 - See this example <https://github.com/Blunk-electronic/ET/blob/master/examples/conf.txt>

 ### Supported CAE formats